Why all the Script Consultants?

 Check out our ‘Evolution of a Script Development Professional’ chart below for an idea of how careers in this sector unfold…

-Scripts can take months or even years for writers to complete – dedicating time, resources, money and opportunity costs to such weighty undertakings should be done with the best support possible.
+Screenplays can take months or even years for writers to complete – dedicating time, resources, money and opportunity costs to such weighty undertakings should be done with the best possible support.